Opinion By Evan Naismith

 This is verifiably false.
 Since I have two kids in ARPS, Amherst loses $45k per year on my family (2 kids @ $30k each minus my property tax contribution of $15k).
 Mathematically speaking, I am the budgetary net negative, and off-campus students subsidize my kids’ education:

-- College students don’t enroll their children in ARPS, which accounts for 70% of the town’s expenditures, so they’re a huge fiscal positive–so long as they’re off campus.
+- College students don’t enroll their children in ARPS, so they’re a huge fiscal positive–so long as they’re off campus.

 - The Amherst Inclusionary Zoning bylaw (Art.
 15) mandates that student housing developments must include 10% affordable housing “set-asides” or their cash equivalent.
 That means that developers literally cut a check to the Town of Amherst before they even get a shovel in the ground.